vykuang/TO-bikeshare-membership/README.md

 	* Tracking server can be local or remote server
 	* Backend store can be local or remote database
 	* Artifact store can be local filesystem or remote bucket
 3. Set up Prefect
 	* Scheduler can be local, remote, or Prefect Cloud (hosted by Prefect)
 	* storage can be local or remote bucket; this is where Prefect stores the deployment flow codes to be run by the agent
 	* Agent can be local instance or remote, as long as they have access to storage and prefect scheduling server
 4. (Optional) Set up AWS
 	* S3 for raw data storage, MLflow artifact store, and Prefect deployment code storage
 	* RDS for MLflow backend store, and potentially prefect if running a remote instance not hosted by Prefect Cloud
-	* EC2 to run MLflow server, and potentially prefect.
+	* EC2 to run MLflow server, and optionally prefect and web service.
 	* Note that MLflow also has options for third-party hosted servers with free tier usage options, e.g. Neptune.

 ### environment variables